-Well then, who are you looking for?
-We are trying to make ourselves and our resources accessible to serious and honest individuals, people who want to make a difference with their life, to make a difference in the world, people who wish to deepen their relationship with Hellenismos, to find a way to put their convictions into practice by means of learning a legitimate tradition.
-In reality, we are not looking for anyone, but we are available to diligent individuals who feel a connection with what is being presented here and who are willing to start fresh, work hard, and learn our tradition.
+Who are you looking for?
+In reality, we are not looking for anyone, but we are available to diligent individuals who feel a connection with what is being presented here, and who are willing to start fresh, work hard, and learn our tradition.

 Wherefore my counsel is that we hold fast ever to the heavenly way and follow after justice and virtue always, considering that the soul is immortal and able to endure every sort of good and every sort of evil.
-Thus shall we live dear to one another and the the Gods, both while remaining here and when, like conquerors in the games who go round to gather gifts, we receive our reward.
+Thus shall we live dear to one another and the Gods, both while remaining here and when, like conquerors in the games who go round to gather gifts, we receive our reward.
 And it shall be well with us both in this life and in the pilgrimage of a thousand years...
-(Plato's Republic 621, the closing statement, translated by Benjamin Jowett, 1892.)
+(Plato's Republic 621, the closing statement, trans.
+Benjamin Jowett, 1892.)

 I say again that daily to discourse about virtue, and of those other things about which you hear me examining myself and others, is the greatest good of man, and that the unexamined life is not worth living...
-(Plato Apologia 38, translated by Benjamin Jowett, 1892; found in the 1937 Random House edition of The Dialogues of Plato, Vol. I, p.420)
+(Plato Apologia 38, trans.
+Benjamin Jowett.)

 Opinion is called the queen of the world; it is so; for when reason opposes it, it is condemned to death.
 It must rise twenty times from its ashes to drive away the usurper.
 Voltaire